-Thursday, 4 June 2026 ยท Times shown in Sao Paulo
+Sunday, 19 July 2026 ยท Times shown in Sao Paulo ยท Updated

 Brazil offers free-to-air sports coverage through several public and commercial broadcasters, giving fans access to major events without a paid subscription.

-Free broadcasters available in Brazil today include Band.
+Free broadcasters available in Brazil today include Band and TV Globo.

-Today's free coverage spans 1 sport, including Basketball.
+Today's free coverage spans 3 sports, including Basketball, Formula 1 and Football.

 Brazil has one of the world's strongest free-to-air sports cultures.
 Globo carries the Brasileirรฃo, Copa do Brasil, Copa Libertadores and the FIFA World Cup.
 Band broadcasts Formula 1, the Italian Serie A and the Copa Sudamericana, while Record holds rights to the Pan American Games and selected football competitions.